 🔭 All the t-shirts I used here were heavier types of t-shirts and not super fitted.
 I strongly associate fitted cap sleeve “girly tees” with what was popular circa 2002-2012 and I also often feel like a sausage in them even if they fit correctly.
 If/when they ever come back I’m sure this post will look just as dated as the Extra Petite one seems now.

 📺 While I did use a graphic tee in a lot of the examples here, there are a whole range of graphic tees and I find that the ones with cartoon drawings that you can get from redbubble or teespring are a lot more difficult to shift into a more grown up look than one with a more abstract print, a fine art print, or even a souvenir shirt from a national park or something.
 Even text-based graphic tees can work, though ones that advertise a band or place are usually more all-ages than one with a snarky comment or cute pun on them.
-It’s not impossible to style these in a more grown up way and it’s not intrinsically bad to wear them, but if your goal is to look older then just be aware that these likely require more finesse to pull off in that context than if your base is a plain t-shirt.
+It’s not impossible to style these in a more grown up way and it’s certainly not intrinsically bad to wear them, but if your goal is to look older then just be aware that these likely require more finesse to pull off in that context than if your base is a plain t-shirt.

 💃🏻 Grandma-level advice right here, but good posture and speaking confidently and clearly can do more to make you come off more like an adult than any clothes.
-What’s more stereotypical for a surly teenager look than idgaf bad posture and mumbling into their shoes when they’re answering your question?
+What’s more stereotypical for a surly teenager look than idgaf bad posture and mumbling into your shoes when answering a question?